tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 **Warning: Do not delete this folder after the install; Chrome will disable AdNauseam if this folder is not in the expected location**

 3. In your Chrome Browser menu, click Windows > Extensions or type chrome://extensions/ in the address bar
-4. Check the Developer mode checkbox
+4. Check the 'Developer Mode' checkbox
-5. Click the Load unpacked extension button (see image) and navigate to the folder you downloaded in step 1
+5. Click the 'Load unpacked extension' button and navigate to the folder you downloaded in step 1
 6. If you have previously exported your ads, you can retrieve them now

 <br>